Excellacor- The Original Systemic Formula

 How long should I take Excellacor before feeling results?

-Since people experience varying ailments and severity of disease, the length of time to include systemic enzymes in your regimen may vary as well.
-As an overall guideline, it is typically recommended that new systemic enzyme users start off slow.
-A starter dose is generally one capsule, three times daily.
-After three to four days of proven tolerance, the dose can be increased to a therapeutic dose of 3 capsules, 3 times per day.
-At this point, results may be monitored, and dosage should be adjusted accordingly.
-Some consumers find their therapeutic dose between 9-15 capsules per day, while others only need 3-6.
-There are several factors that may affect results and required dosage, including:
+The length of time to experience the benefits of systemic enzymes varies by individual.
+Some people notice a difference within days.
+For others, it’s a week or 10 days.
+For long-term benefits, it’s important to take systemic enzymes consistently over several months.
+New systemic enzyme users should start off slow, with one capsule, three times daily.
+After three to four days of proven tolerance, the dose can be increased to a 2 capsules, 3 times per day.
+Some consumers find their ideal dose between 9-12 capsules per day, while others only need 3-6.
+There are several factors that may affect required dosage, including: